Schedule a free consultation

 Have you recently been arrested for DWI and performed poorly on roadside sobriety tests?
 Alcohol may not be to blame.
 There are many factors that can impact test results.
 If you want to beat DWI charges in Houston, it's important to hire an attorney who knows how to attack field sobriety test results.

-At the Doug Murphy Law Firm, P.C., our Houston DWI defense attorneys are dedicated to protecting your future.
+At the Murphy & McKinney Law Firm, P.C., our Houston DWI defense attorneys are dedicated to protecting your future.
 We will thoroughly investigate your arrest and determine all of the factors that could have caused you to perform poorly on sobriety tests.
 Using this information, we'll attack the state's evidence against you.
 This will help you secure the best possible result in your Houston DWI case.

 Field Sobriety "Tests" Aren't Reliable - Sober People Fail Them Too